 Allene Zanger joined the Stewardship Council as executive director in February 2009.
 Allene directs staff operations, coordinates the work of the organization's board members, and oversees the organization's long-term strategy.
-With a staff of 21, the Stewardship Council is dedicated to ensuring that more than 140,000 acres of watershed lands located across the state of California are conserved and enhanced to provide a broad range of beneficial public values.
-Additionally, Ms. Zanger oversees the Stewardship Council's Youth Investment Program in its efforts to distribute more than $2 million in grants annually to connect northern and central California's underserved youth to the outdoors.
+The Stewardship Council is dedicated to ensuring that more than 140,000 acres of watershed lands located across the state of California are conserved and enhanced to provide a broad range of beneficial public values.
+Additionally, Ms. Zanger oversees the Stewardship Council's Youth Investment Program in its efforts to connect northern and central California's underserved youth to the outdoors.

 Prior to joining the Stewardship Council, Ms. Zanger served as regional director for the Inter-America and Pacific Region of the Peace Corps, overseeing Peace Corps' operations at 23 posts to support more than 2,300 volunteers serving in the 29 countries of the Inter-America and Pacific Region.
 Ms. Zanger was herself a Peace Corps volunteer, serving in Panama from 1993 to 1995 in the field of environmental education.

 From 1996 to July 2002, Allene served as director of School-Community Partnerships in the Kern County Superintendent of Schools Office in Bakersfield, California.
 She also founded and served as program director for the Central Valley Communities for Children AmeriCorps Program, which has provided tutoring and mentoring services to thousands of children from low-income families.